luisvonmuller/rdatatables/README.md

 follow me on twitter: @luisvonmuller
 ## I'm open to oportunities ;) luis@vonmuller.com.br

+*this crate maybe open to SQL injections view the "search" field on the front-end datatables.
+This will be fixed as soon as possible. *
 Whats missing?
 * Regex searching
 * combinative column searching